kalamay/vmap-rs/README.md

 ![Verify](https://github.com/kalamay/vmap-rs/workflows/Verify/badge.svg)

 # vmap-rs
-A cross-platform library for fast and safe memory-mapped IO in Rust
+A cross-platform library for fast and safe memory-mapped IO and boundary-free ring buffer.

-Take a look at the [Documentation](https://docs.rs/vmap/) for details!

-This library defines a convenient API for reading and writing to files using the hosts virtual memory system.
+This library defines a convenient API for reading and writing to files using the hosts virtual memory system, as well as allocating memory and creating circular memory regions.
 The design of the API strives to both minimize the frequency of mapping system calls while still retaining safe access.
 Critically, it never attempts the own the `File` object used for mapping.
 That is, it never clones it or in any way retains it.
 While